Tis a gift to be simple, tis a gift to be free

 "Watch the game," House growled.
 They did so in silence.
 After a few moments he said "He's obsessed all right.
 The problem is it's with superstition, not what's real."

-"Define real," Wilson said, smiling.
-House rolled his eyes.
+"Define real," Wilson said, and chuckled when House rolled his eyes.

 "You're just mean, quoting my own words back at me that way."